Skintrphoenix/Steadfast5/README.md

 ## Introduction

-Steadfast5 is a project for backporting new Minecraft: Bedrock Edition changes to older Pocketmine versions for better stability and performance, while retaining as many features from the new PocketMine-MP versions as possible.
+Steadfast5 is a project for backporting new Minecraft: Bedrock Edition changes to older PocketMine-MP versions for better stability and performance, while retaining as many features from the new PocketMine-MP versions as possible.

 ## Todo-List